cstefanache/templlmos/debug/gui_gui-styles.md

 - inner .statusPlaceholder class should have  a border-top of 1px solid black and a monospaced small text
 ### Response:
 </pre>
-<pre style='text-wrap: wrap'>Here is the CSS code that matches your requirements:
+<pre style='text-wrap: wrap'>Here is your CSS code:

 ```css
 .window {